dimkr/nss-tls/README.md

 nss-tlsd looks for nss-tls.conf in user's home directory (only when running as an unprivileged user; usually under .config) and the system configuration file directory (usually /etc).
 If both files exist, nss-tlsd prefers the user's one.

 nss-tlsd monitors the chosen configuration file and /etc/resolv.conf for changes and deletion, so changes are applied without having to restart nss-tlsd.

+If /etc/resolv.conf is a symlink and specifies a stub DNS resolver, because of [systemd-resolved](https://www.freedesktop.org/software/systemd/man/systemd-resolved.service.html), nss-tlsd tries to guess where the real resolv.conf is (usually /run/systemd/resolve/resolv.conf).

 If the "resolvers" key is missing or empty, nss-tlsd falls back to using the DNS servers specified in /etc/resolv.conf.